Embedded SDK Integration Guide

-The Snappt Embedded SDK lets you launch the Snappt applicant verification flow directly inside your application as a modal overlay.
-No redirects, no popups — just a seamless iframe experience.
+The Snappt Embedded SDK allows applications to launch Snappt verification as a modal overlay within their applicant flow.
+No redirects, no popups, just a seamless iframe experience.

 Prerequisites